2021–22 FC Nizhny Novgorod season

 The 2021–22 season was the seventh season in the existence of FC Nizhny Novgorod and the club's first season in the top flight of Russian football.
-In addition to the domestic league, FC Nizhny Novgorod participated in this season's editions of the Russian Cup, they was eliminated in round of sixteen.
+In addition to the domestic league, FC Nizhny Novgorod participated in this season's editions of the Russian Cup, where they were eliminated in round of sixteen.

 Season events

 On 16 March, Nizhny Novgorod suspended their contract with Lars Olden Larsen, and terminated their contract with Sylvester Igboun by mutual consent.